Venus and Mars (Veronese): Interpretation

 Veronese repeatedly repainted his work.
 X-ray study described by Alan Burroughs in his book Art Criticism from a Laboratory showed that the arrangement of Venus's body was different and was probably covered with drapery pulling downwards.
 The innocent cherub was not in the original version.
 It is not clear why Veronese made these changes.

 Provenance

 In 1621, a catalog was made of the works in the collection of Rudolf II in Prague Castle.
 Over the centuries, the painting had many owners and circulated throughout Europe.

 It was in the possession of Ferdinand III of Habsburg, and after the Swedes' invasion of Prague in 1648, it entered the collection of Queen Christina of Sweden and was taken with her in her Roman exile.
-It then went to the Odescalchici family, later to the famous Orleans Collection in Paris.
+It then went to the Odescalchici family, and later to the famous Orleans Collection in Paris.
 In 1792, it went to the Edouard de Walckiers collection in Brussels but returned to Paris in 1798, and then went to London.
 After several English owners, in 1910 it was sold to the Metropolitan Museum of Art.